Jamil Sahid Mohamed Khalil: Association with Siaka Stevens

-Jamil found a kindred spirit in President Siaka Stevens who was equally keen to exploit Sierra Leone's gold and diamonds resource for personal gain.
+Khalil found a kindred spirit in President Siaka Stevens who was equally keen to exploit Sierra Leone's gold and diamonds resource for personal gain.

 In Sierra Leone's post-colonial era, Siaka Stevens association with Jamil Sahid Mohamed Khalil would have a dramatic effect on government policy.

 Both of them would, for a time, count themselves among Africa's wealthiest men.

-The alliance of Stevens and Jamil was one of convenience.
+The alliance of Stevens and Khalil was one of convenience.
 Stevens had access but as a head of state he was prohibited from engaging in commerce.

-Jamil became a beneficiary of the kleptocracy established by President Siaka Stevens.
+Khalil became a beneficiary of the kleptocracy established by President Siaka Stevens.
 His stewardship of the president's personal finances made him the second most powerful man in Sierra Leone.

-Together they plunged the economy of the fledgling nation in to a state of economic chaos.
 Jamil encouraged Stevens to ally himself with the Lebanese merchant community who controlled a portion of the official diamond trade and also ran the majority of the unofficial diamond trade.
-Stevens supported illegal diamond smuggling so much so that on 3 November 1969, $3.4 million worth of the Sierra Leonean government's monthly production of diamonds vanished, allegedly at the order of Stevens and Jamil.
+Stevens supported illegal diamond smuggling so much so that on 3 November 1969, $3.4 million worth of the Sierra Leonean government's monthly production of diamonds vanished, allegedly at the order of Stevens.

-The president granted Jamil's National Trading Company a monopoly to import more than eighty-seven commodities. and turned a blind eye as Jamil become the foremost smuggler of the country's rare gems and minerals, raking in over $300 million.
+The president granted Khalil's National Trading Company a monopoly to import more than eighty-seven commodities. and turned a blind eye as Jamil become the foremost exporter of the country's rare gems and minerals, raking in over $300 million.
 Jamil was christened the "Diamond King".

 By 1971 the President had put an end to the De Beers monopoly at the request of Jamil, who had already managed to acquire 12% of the concession.
-By 1984 Jamil bought the remaining shares from De Beers.
+By 1984 Khalil bought the remaining shares from De Beers.
 That marked the first time De Beers ever lost a monopoly in Africa.

 Tommy Taylor-Morgan, the Minister of Finance, warned that Sierra Leone was losing in excess of US$160 million of diamond income annually to diamond smuggling.
-Corruption and smuggling reached such a level that official diamond production dropped significantly.

-In 1985 national currency, the Leone was devalued by nearly 60 per cent and foreign exchange became scarce.
-Between 1968 and 1985 Stevens and Jamil successfully depleted the finances of Sierra Leone until they had rendered one of the world's biggest producers of diamonds and gold the poorest country on earth.

-In a profile of Jamil, C. Magbaily Fyle in his book "Historical Dictionary of Sierra Leone," writes that "By the end of the 1970s, Jamil was influencing government and ministerial appointments, and he was dreaded, feared or admired, depending on the perceptions of the viewer."
+In a profile of Khalil, C. Magbaily Fyle in his book "Historical Dictionary of Sierra Leone," writes that "By the end of the 1970s, Khalil was influencing government and ministerial appointments, and he was dreaded, feared or admired, depending on the perceptions of the viewer."

-In 1978, International Construction Company, a construction company owned by Jamil was given the contract to build a presidential residence by President Stevens Located atop Juba Hill in Freetown and spanning over 25 acres, the construction of Kabassa Lodge took two years months to complete.
+In 1978, International Construction Company, a construction company owned by Khalil was given the contract to build a presidential residence by President Stevens Located atop Juba Hill in Freetown and spanning over 25 acres, the construction of Kabassa Lodge took two years to complete.
 It was finished in time for the 1980 O.A.U.
 Summit.